 Whether your background is in design or not, you're required to submit a web-based portfolio of work to be considered for graduate study at Carnegie Mellon's School of Design.
-Include a minimum of 7-10 samples of recent work that represent the strengths of your professional, creative, or academic experience.
+Include samples of recent work that represent the strengths of your professional, creative, or academic experience.
 This portfolio might be filled with design projects, writing samples, or summaries of other original projects you have undertaken.
 You may use photography, video, writing, or interactive presentations to demonstrate your work.

 For long works – such as theses, book designs, and software applications – please select excerpts that best represent your strengths.
 For each piece, include a brief description (one paragraph) on content and context, to help us get to know you better and understand your creative and problem solving approaches.
 If you include a collaborative work, make sure to identify your contributions.